pactus-project/pactus.org/docs/guide/transaction-stamping.md

 _Stamping a transaction_ simply means putting the previous block hash into the header of the transaction.
 A _stamped transaction_ unlike normal transactions has a lifetime (TTL) and it's only valid for a certain time.
-If `TTL = N`, the stamped transaction after `N` blocks will be invalid.
+If $TTL = N$, the stamped transaction after $N$ blocks will be invalid.

 By stamping transactions we can decouple transactions from the block.
 There is no need to save the whole transaction inside a block and keeping the transaction hash is fair enough.